hnucamendi/codingCheatSheet/JavaScript/README.md

 3. place two parameters in our constructor `constructor(name, age){}`
 4. then we use the `this` keyword to create a variable local to the class scope `this.name` = to the argument passed in by the user `name`

-An example of us using this and creating an instance(object) based on this blueprint(class) would be like below:
+An example of us using this and creating an instance(object) based on this blueprint(class) would be like this below:

 ```JavaScript
 class ExampleClass {